arsdraconis/Philgrim-Engine/Design Notes.md

 ## Problems
 1. Do we really need a type identification system for objects?
 Should we just rely on Lua to choke when something's not the right type?
 2. To render the map correctly, we need to add 1 to the viewport dimensions in Map:update().
 Is this my fuck up?
-Probably, yes - as adding backgrounds has shown.
-I need to make sure I understand the map code.
-I suspect this is why I had so much trouble with collision detection.
+YES.
+See map notes below.
 3. I need to decouple code.
 I must research this.
 4. Collision detection resulted in having to add tileSize to a bunch of parameters passed in Character:move().
-This means I don't understand the code. >_>
+FIXED, sort of.
+This was due to the above, #2.
 5. How are we going to keep track of levels?
 There should be constants, perhaps in a level table in a file that lists all level names as strings and their source file.
 6. How are we going to store, set up, and configure the different entities in a level?
 7. Background map layer does not render completely.
 Why?
+I want to say this is due to #2 as well.

 ## Game Table Notes
 Add accessors to the game table to get stuff like the current map, level, camera, etc.